Tarrant County Jail

 How does inmate mail and package processing work?

-General correspondence is routed to an external scanning process; once approved, it’s delivered electronically to the inmate’s tablet.
-Size limits apply to letters, and only a small number of unframed photos are allowed as enclosures.
-Legal mail continues to be sent directly to the Corrections Center address listed by the County, preserving confidentiality.
-Book and magazine rules are strict (new softback books from a publisher; subscription magazines only).
+General correspondence is routed to an external scanning process and, once approved, delivered electronically to the inmate’s tablet.
+Size limits apply to letters, and only a limited number of unframed photos are allowed as enclosures.
+Legal mail continues to be sent directly to the Corrections Center address listed by the County.
+Book and magazine rules are also limited to specific publisher-based sources.
 See mailing addresses, size limits, and prohibited items on Inmate Correspondence.

 What are the approved ways to add funds to an inmate account?